-Canada's police services, including the police and the RCMP, have broad investigative powers.
+Canada's police services, including the Police and the RCMP, have broad investigative powers.
 These include the ability to execute searches and seizures, surveillance orders, asset freezes, and the power to arrest and lay charges against the accused.
-Before being executed, these powers must be specially authorised by having a warrant issued by a judicial authority with the power to do so (in most cases a judge or justice of the peace).
+Prior to being executed, these powers must be specially authorised by having a warrant issued by a judicial authority with the power to do so (in most cases a judge or justice of the peace).

-To obtain such a warrant, the RCMP or police must demonstrate reasonable and probable cause by having the investigating officer set out the details of the known facts of the case in an "Information", which is presented to the judicial official for approval.
-A failure to obtain such a warrant before a search or surveillance, or the use of a deficient Information, may result in the exclusion of evidence obtained through that search at trial (section.
-24(2), Constitution Act).
+To obtain such a warrant, the RCMP or Police must demonstrate reasonable and probable cause by having the investigating officer set out the details of the known facts of the case in an "Information" which is presented to the judicial official for approval.
+A failure to obtain such a warrant before a search or surveillance, or the use of a deficient Information, may result in the exclusion of evidence obtained through that warrant at trial.